jasonjmcghee/livelove/README.md

 if not IMAIN then
     livelove = require("livelove")
-    -- Add state that you want to persist across hot reload here (probably most everything) -- You'll want something like this in every file.
+    -- Add state that you want to persist across hot reload here (probably most everything) -- You'll want something like this in every file, but choose a unique variable each time.
     IMAIN = true
 end